jasabala/phaser3template/README.md

 heroku deployabe webpacked phaser3 template with socket.io and type checking

 This template allows you to easily deploy a phaser3 game with websocket support.
 I intend to use this project for multiplayer games and for games that track data (heroku database) for individual players over time.
-To get started, adjust /src/frontend/front.ts to configure your game and import scenes.
+To get started, adjust /src/frontend/main.ts to configure your game and import scenes.
 Then, add your scenes to the ./scenes folder.
+For multiplayer, socket coommunicatioon shouold be added to the /src/backend/GameCommunication.ts